-Under the federal No Child Left Behind law, the U. S. Department of Education requires states to set Annual Measurable Objectives (AMOs) for schools to help drive annual improvement for all groups of students in reading, mathematics, and graduation.
-School performance on AMOs is not a factor in its accountability score or rating.
+Under the federal No Child Left Behind law, the U. S. Department of Education requires states to set Annual Measurable Objectives (AMOs) to help drive annual improvement for all groups of students in reading, mathematics, and attendance or graduation.
+Performance on AMOs is not a factor in accountability scores or ratings.